 At 20:14 3,000 feet from the Moon’s surface Armstrong and Aldrin were faced with another alarm, this time a 1201 programme alarm.
 Mission Control reassured them that they could continue the mission.

 At 20:15 Mission Control acknowledged another computer alarm code.

 Noticing that the computer seemed to be guiding them towards a rocky landing site near a large crater, Armstrong decided to take manual control of Eagle.

 At 20:16 available fuel for landing the lunar module reached 5%.
 Aldrin could now see the module’s shadow on the Moon’s surface, as Armstrong manually guided Eagle towards a clearer landing site.

-At 20:17 after a high-pressure final descent, the Eagle landed on the Moon’s surface.
-Armstrong radioed to Control the now immortalised words: “Houston, Tranquility Base here.
+At 20:17 after a high-pressure final descent, the Eagle landed on the Moon’s surface and Armstrong radioed to Control the now immortalised words: “Houston, Tranquility Base here.
 The Eagle has landed”.